Put-in-Bay Island News February 2013

-With the proliferation of the Internet, Island News and social media, there is no wonder Put-in-Bay is becoming better known, but when we saw our little island as one of 2013’s top travel destinations along with the likes of Sri Lanka, Istanbul and Rio de Janeiro, we were pleasantly surprised.
-Check out this Youtube video from The Getaway Girls and Daytime Television Network posted in early January – http:// www.youtube.com/watch?feature=player_embedded&v=HIf-HC6sHtI.
+With the proliferation of the Internet, Island News, and social media, there is no wonder Put-in-Bay is becoming better known.
+Still, when we saw our little island as one of 2013’s top travel destinations, along with the likes of Sri Lanka, Istanbul, and Rio de Janeiro, we were pleasantly surprised.

-In other Island News, also on the Internet was Put-in-Bay’s entry in the Coolest Small Town in America contest conducted by Budget Travel magazine.
-You can vote at www. tripadvisor.com/ShowTopic-g50874-i2701-k6053897-P. Billy Market and Shawn Chaney attended the Cleveland Indians Fantasy Baseball Camp in Goodyear, Arizona, in January.
+In other Island News, also on the Internet, was Put-in-Bay’s entry in the Coolest Small Town in America contest conducted by Budget Travel magazine.
+Billy Market and Shawn Chaney attended the Cleveland Indians Fantasy Baseball Camp in Goodyear, Arizona, in January.

 Former Perry Monument Superintendent Ralph Moore and his wife, Claudette, who moved to Alaska after leaving Put-in-Bay, are now living in Grand Junction, Colorado.
 Ralph has retired from the National Park Service, and Claudette now works for the USGS.

 Attention, Put-in-Bay High School graduates!
 To ensure you receive your invitation to the 2013 Put-in-Bay High School Alumni Banquet, please send your current email and mailing address to the Alumni Secretary at email@example.com.
-Ken and Katherine Benjamin of Stonehenge Estate will celebrate their 58th Wedding Anniversary with family and friends on February 12th, 2013.
+Ken and Katherine, Benjamin of Stonehenge Estate, will celebrate their 58th Wedding Anniversary with family and friends on February 12th, 2013.
 Many happy returns!
-Justin Adams, manager at the Crew’s Nest, tells us a couple of old Friendly Inn keys were found under the Crew’s Nest during the remodeling being done this winter.
-The Friendly Inn was the rooming house in the building before it became the Crew’s Nest in the early 1970’s.
+Justin Adams, manager at the Crew’s Nest, tells us a couple of old Friendly Inn keys were found under the Crew’s Nest during the winter remodeling.
+The Friendly Inn was the rooming house in the building before it became the Crew’s Nest in the early 1970s.

 Robin Burris-Cadez recently received a box of antique NBI goodies from a family who had once lived on North Bass.
-There was an old 1850’s oil lamp, some cool copper pitchers of different sizes for making wine, a stack of pictures from the 20’s and the rarest Lonz wine A rare old Lonz Winery glass.
+There was an old 1850s oil lamp, some cool copper pitchers of different sizes for making wine, a stack of pictures from the 20s, and the rarest Lonz wine A rare old Lonz Winery glass.
 Eva Morris from Perry’s Monument was at the Boat Show in Cleveland.
 She is seen here with a poster promoting the centennial of the Battle of Lake Erie.
-Robin writes extensively about the history of the islands, especially
+Robin writes extensively about the history of the islands, primarily.
+North Bass.

 Island News Reports the Put-in-Bay Tour Train was at the AAA Great Vacations Expo at Veterans Memorial in Columbus in mid-January along with Miller Boat Line, the Jet Express, Goodtime, Put-in-Bay Winery, the Put-in-Bay Chamber of Commerce and Perry’s Monument.

-Island News would like to remind you that the Put-in-Bay Days, February 9, 10 and 11 in Key West are coming up.
+Island News wants to remind you that the Put-in-Bay Days, February 9, 10, and 11 in Key West, are coming up.
 Key West welcomes their friends from the north for Put-in-Bay Days at Sloppy Joe’s!
 Put-in-Bay’s best entertainers perform alongside Key West’s most popular performers.
-Scheduled to perform this year are Mike “Mad Dog” Adams, the infamous Bob Gatewood, Pete and Wayne, Ray Fogg, the Killer Flamingos and Patrick Houston Dailey.
+Mike “Mad Dog” Adams, the infamous Bob Gatewood, Pete and Wayne, Ray Fogg, the Killer Flamingos, and Patrick Houston Dailey are scheduled to achieve this year.
 This event is a great way to put some Put-in-Bay fun into a long winter season.